alecgargett/ag-rdmp/rdmp.md

 *   Anything else:
     *   Look it up on Class Central, Udemy and YouTube

+### **Fundamentals first**
-Although these skills can be learnt in many different orders, I suggest starting with the order I have given here.

-Rather than starting with a specific coding language, I'd recommend starting with the fundamentals that everyone needs to know.
-Other roadmaps tend to delay the learning of these fundamental skills or even forget to mention some of them entirely, but since they are essential to the workflow of any language, you may as well get them right form the start.
+Although these skills can be learnt in many different orders, rather than starting with a specific coding language, I'd recommend starting with the fundamentals that everyone needs to know like yout text editor features and version control.
+Other roadmaps tend to delay the learning of these fundamental skills or even forget to mention some of them entirely, but since they are essential to the workflow of any language, you may as well get them right from the start.

+### **Move on as soon as you like**

 You don't need to be a master of each of these skills to move onto the next step in the road map.
 The basics are enough for now.
 In fact, generally speaking, you should just learn the bare minimum you need to move onto the next skill, as the add-on tool skills like React are often more practical and don't generally require comprehensive mastery of the previous levels.
 You can then come back and deepen the more fundamental skills as needed.

+### **Google it**

 If you don't know what a command-line interface is, or anything else mentioned in this roadmap for that matter, and a link is not provided, web search it (Google it) and have a quick read of the definition.

+### **Choose your own adventure**

+#### **Front-end for back-end developers**

 If you're more interested in the back-end, you might start coming across skills that you don't feel you need once you get to the front-end skills section.
-That's where it becomes a choose your own adventure, but honestly I think even if you want to become a backend developer, you need to know the absolute basics of HTML and CSS, and it isn't a bad place to start.
+That's where it becomes a choose your own adventure, but honestly I think even if you want to become a back-end developer, you need to know the absolute basics of HTML and CSS, and it isn't a bad place to start.
 As a markup language, HTML is much simpler than even python, so it's a great language to practice with while you're still mastering the basics of VC Code and Version Control.
 Building your own portoflio website to show off your back-end skills is not necessary to find back-end developer work, but it's not a bad idea, and if you want to do it, it will require front-end skills.
 Meanwhile, you don't need back-end skills to show off your front-end skills.
 You can immediately start showing off what you've learnt with GitHub pages for example.

+#### **Back-end for front-end developers**

-On the other hand, the corresponding argument can also be made that even if you want to be a fron-end web developer, learning python fairly early on isn't a bad idea in order to [automate the boring stuff](https://automatetheboringstuff.com/>).
+On the other hand, the corresponding argument can also be made that even if you want to be a front-end web developer, learning python fairly early on isn't a bad idea in order to [automate the boring stuff](https://automatetheboringstuff.com/>).
 In addition, there are high quality freemimum courses in Python program from universities like Harvard and MIT, some of which also serve as a good general introduction to computer science.
 I'd still lean towards learning HTML and CSS first because it's probably easier for most people, but it's not a bad idea to learn python early on too.

 Another back-end skill you may want to learn fairly early on even if you want to be a front-end developer is SQL, if only because for many entry level positions this seems to be the skill that help the most for getting the job, and you can always keep learning front-end development in your own time if you aren't learning enough on the job.